Digital Marketing Trends for Japan 2018

 The term geomarketing encompasses both “geotargeting” and “geofencing”.
 Geotargeting is the act of delivering content based on both current and previously visited locations, while geofencing simply means using location data to target users within a specific area, often in real-time.

-The ability to target users based on their geographic location provides a number of useful applications for digital marketers.
+The ability to target users based on their geographic location provides a number of useful applications for digital marketing.
 However, location data also plays a role in the move towards greater personalization.
 A move with the proposed value being that users are provided more relevant content, which results in a better experience for the customer and better conversions for businesses.

 Applications of Geomarketing